folio-org/folio-sample-modules/README.md

 ### Deployment and discovery

-Okapi can deploy modules in two ways:
+Okapi can deploy modules in several ways:
   * Exec'ing a given program (and killing its PID when undeploying)
+  * By use of command lines for starting and stopping a service
+  * Using Docker API calls
-  * By use of command lines for starting and stopping a service Okapi knows what it has deployed on each node, and will route requests to one of those.
+Okapi knows what it has deployed on each node, and will route requests to one of those.
 It is also possible to tell Okapi's discovery about processes deployed directly, either on the cluster, or even externally.